1945–46 NHL season

 The 1945–46 NHL season was the 29th season of the National Hockey League.
+Six teams played 50 games each.
 The Montreal Canadiens won the Stanley Cup, defeating the Boston Bruins for the team's sixth championship.

 League business

 Since World War II had ended, the NHL and the Canadian Amateur Hockey Association (CAHA) reverted to the pre-war agreement not to sign any junior ice hockey players without permission.
 CAHA secretary George Dudley stated that tryout contracts must be honoured, and junior-aged players on NHL reserve lists must be reinstated as amateurs to return to the CAHA.
 The wartime practice of the NHL borrowing amateur players for three games or less was discontinued.
-The NHL and the CAHA discussed updates the financial terms of the agreement.
-The NHL offered a flat payment of $20,000 to signing amateurs, which Dudley felt it was too low.
+The NHL and the CAHA discussed updates to the financial terms of the agreement.
+The NHL offered a flat payment of $20,000 to signing amateurs, which Dudley felt was too low.
 The CAHA ultimately accepted the lump sum payment, preferring not to break its alliance with the NHL.

 Synchronized red lights to signal goals were made obligatory for all NHL rinks.

 It was rumoured in the press that Lester Patrick planned to retire as general manager of the New York Rangers.
 On February 22, 1946, he announced his retirement from the general manager position, however he would stay on as vice president of Madison Square Garden.

 The NHL and the International Ice Hockey Association agreed to mutually enforce suspensions for players not fulfilling a tryout contract.